Jump to Content

 Test Methods for Solar Energy Kits

-We conduct all testing according to IEC TS 62257-9-5, but the number of required samples and method for sampling depends on the purpose of the testing:
+All testing is performed by VeraSol’s global network of approved test laboratories according to IEC TS 62257-9-5, but the number of required samples and method for sampling depends on the purpose of the testing.

 Initial Screening Method (ISM)